ccnmtl/compiled3/content/articles/compiled-redesign.md

 In her demonstration on
-[how a screen reader user accesses the web](https://www.smashingmagazine.com/2019/02/accessibility-webinar/), accessibility engineer [Léonie Watson](https://tink.uk/) recommended using semantic HTML and ARIA attributes to improve content accessibility and clarify meaning for content groups.
-They serve as sign posts to help users to chart a mental model of a page.
-I was already using HTML5 landmark regions (`header`, `nav`, `main`, `section`, `article`, `footer`) in _CompilED_.
-This time, I paid more attention to the ARIA labels to identify components on the pages so that they can be read by screen readers.
+[how a screen reader user accesses the web](https://www.smashingmagazine.com/2019/02/accessibility-webinar/), accessibility engineer [Léonie Watson](https://tink.uk/) recommended using semantic HTML and ARIA attributes to improve content accessibility and to clarify meaning for content groups.
+They serve as sign posts to help users chart a mental model of a page.
+In _CompilED_, I already used HTML5 landmark regions (`header`, `nav`, `main`, `section`, `article`, `footer`).
+This time, I paid more attention to ARIA labels to identify components on the pages so that they can be read by screen readers.

 ### Keyboard accessibility